Board of Directors

 José A. Cárdenas has been Senior Vice President and General Counsel for Arizona State University (ASU) since January 2009.
 From 1982 through 2008, Mr. Cárdenas was a partner in the Phoenix-based law firm of Lewis and Roca.
 He became the firm’s managing partner in 1999 and chairman in 2003.
 Mr. Cárdenas has been admitted to practice law in Arizona, California, the Ninth Circuit Court of Appeals, and the United States Supreme Court and is a member of various bar associations, including the Hispanic National Bar Association.
 Mr. Cárdenas serves on the boards of directors of ASU affiliated and related entities, such as the ASU Foundation, and was a director of Swift Transportation Company until 2017.
 He is a past chairman of the boards of Greater Phoenix Leadership, Valley of the Sun United Way, the Translational Genomics Research Institute, and O’Connor House, and is a trustee of the Virginia G. Piper Charitable Trust.

-A. Randall Thoman is a retired Partner of Deloitte & Touche LLP and has been a Certified Public Accountant for more than 30 years.
-He began his career with Deloitte and became a Partner in June 1991.
+A. Randall Thoman is principal of Thoman International, LLC, a business advisory and consulting firm.
+He has been a Certified Public Accountant for more than 40 years.
+He began his career with Deloitte & Touche LLP and became a Partner in June 1991.
 For 15 years, Mr. Thoman had primary responsibility for the technical interpretation and application of accounting principles and audit standards and the review of all reporting issues and financial statements for Nevada-based companies registered with the SEC.
 He retired from Deloitte in October 2009.
 Mr. Thoman serves on the board of Boyd Gaming Corporation and previously served on the board of SHFL Entertainment, Inc. until its acquisition in 2013.

 Leslie T. Thornton is a retired utility company executive and former law firm partner at two Washington D.C. based national law firms.
 In the Clinton administration, she served in various senior roles including Chief of Staff to the U.S. Secretary of Education and Deputy Advisor for the 1996 Presidential Debates.
 She started with WGL Holdings, Inc. in 2011 and served in elevated roles including Senior Vice President, General Counsel & Corporate Secretary, and Merger Transition Counsel, before retiring in 2018.
 During her WGL tenure, Ms. Thornton earned her Master of Laws degree in National Security Law with a cybersecurity focus.
 She provided legal and strategic counsel on a broad range of issues including critical infrastructure cybersecurity and data protection, litigation, governance, employment and labor matters, among others.
 Since 2005, she has been a member of the board of directors of Perdoceo Education Corporation.
 Ms. Thornton is a Board Leadership Fellow for the National Association of Corporate Directors where she is a frequent speaker on governance, compliance, cybersecurity and data protection, and diversity and inclusion.
 Ms. Thornton also serves on the Board of Trustees for the University of the District of Columbia David A. Clarke School of Law, and is on the Advisory Board of the Association of Corporate Counsel Leadership Academy.